computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### Logistic Regression

 Next, you will use sklearn;s built-in Logistic Regression classifier.
 Again, we will use word length and word frequency as your two features.
-To import this model, use the following command:
+To import and use this model, use the following command:

 {% highlight python %}
 >>> from sklearn.linear_model import LogisticRegression
+>>> clf = LogisticRegression()
 {% endhighlight %}

 For this problem, you will be filling in the function `logistic_regression(training_file, development_file, counts)`.
 This function will train a `Logistic Regression` classifier on the training data, and print your model's precision, recall, and f-score on the training data and the development data individually.